yashisrani/CNCG-NewDelhi-Website/README.md

 `npm install`
 * Start the development server:
  `npm run dev`

+## Continuous Integration (CI) <a name="continuous_integration"></a>

+Our repository uses GitHub Actions to automate code validation and build processes.

+### Workflow Details
+1. **Lint Checks:** Ensures code quality and detects issues using ESLint.
+2. **Type Checks:** Verifies TypeScript types to prevent runtime errors.
+3. **Code Formatting:** Checks adherence to the Prettier style guide.
+4. **Build Validation:** Confirms that the project builds successfully without errors.

+### Trigger
+The workflow runs automatically:
+- On every push to the `main` branch.
+- On every pull request targeting the `main` branch.

+### Failing Workflow
+If any step fails, the workflow blocks the merge until the issue is resolved.
+Ensure all checks pass before merging.

+### Commands for Local Validation
+Run the following commands locally before pushing code:
+- `npm run lint`
+- `npm run type-check`
+- `npm run prettier-check`
+- `npm run build`

 ## Usage <a name="usage"></a>
 The CNCG Delhi website is designed to be user-friendly.
 Simply navigate through the menu options to explore different sections of the website.
 You can register for membership, browse upcoming events, access resources, and engage with the community through forums.